 Once the style reached the US, the Americans took it to a wholly different level.
 Here, in the peacock-inspired doorway in Chicago, the level of detailing is mind-boggling.
-Each side of the door is adorned by a peacock and some really intricate design in metal.
+Each side of the door is adorned with a peacock and some intricate designs on metal.

 This protects the glass pane of the door while giving the entire entrance a royal and secure feeling.

 Nobody quite captures the individual beauty of these doorways like the ones in Paris.
 Here, the rich dark wood is crafted in a manner that the frames are highlighted excellently.
 On top of that, the entire structure is made more clear with the intricate work all around it.

 The pattern moves upwards, where it is marked with a head engraving on the facade.
 Not only is this an eyecatcher, but it also speaks of a degree of artistic opulence that sets such entryways apart.

 Simplicity is championed in this wooden doorway, which has an extremely minimalist design.
 There is nothing extra about it, not even panes; it simply speaks of steady and reliable professionalism.

 The actual touch comes in the intricate shade above the door.
 It is well-patterned and happens to be as useful as it is beautiful.

 As an entrance, this door stands out due to the color combination.
 The green goes well with the golden arch that spreads over it.
 While it does have a degree of richness in appearance, it never seems too opulent.